storacha/specs/w3-ipni.md

 The advert `ContextID` allows providers to specify a custom grouping key for multiple adverts.
 You can update or remove multiple adverts by specifying the same ContextID.
 The value is an opaque byte array as far as IPNI is concerned, and is provided in the query response.

-A `Metadata` field is also available for provider specific retrieval hints, that a user should send to the provider when making a request for the block, but the mechanism here is unclear (http headers? bitswap what now?).
-Regardless it is more space for provider specified bytes... like maybe... a content claim! *(foreshadowing!)*
+A `Metadata` field is also available for provider specific retrieval hints, that a user should send to the provider when making a request for the block, but the mechanism here is unclear _(http headers? bitswap?)_.

+Regardless, it is space for provider specified bytes which we can use as to include the portable cryptographic proof that an end-user made the original claim that a set of blocks are included in a CAR and that as a large provider we have alerted IPNI on their behalf.

 ### How web3.storage integrates IPNI today